 The important thing is to start the process as soon as possible, to get the clock ticking.
 Don't fall for the landlord's verbal promises; neglectful landlords are experts at putting people off.
 You also might find that the first written notice gets the landlord's attention and suggests that you mean business.

-Reporting a Landlord to HUD
+Reporting to HUD

 Is your landlord causing problems while enjoying government benefits?
 If a landlord who gets federal assistance doesn't live up to his or her obligation to provide safe and decent housing for low-income tenants, the U.S. Department of Housing and Urban Development (HUD) wants to know about it.